-Wing loading has a direct effect on the flying characteristics.
-The closer to the top of the recommended weight range the more dynamic and responsive the wing will be.
-Fly progressively.
 In addition to EN 926.1 our paramotor wings are also recognised by the DGAC, an entity responsible for Microlight (ULM) and lightweight powered aircraft (Paramotor) certification in France.
 Using the EN load test results, the DGAC accepts 5.25G as the maximum acceptable load factor.
+The recommended PG (free flight) and PPG (powered) weight ranges are indicated in the specifications for your reference.

-We consider the DGAC load factor limit of 5.25G acceptable for "normal" PPG use - circuit flying, XC, adventure flying, Slalom racing, wing overs etc. Some rapid descent maneuvers fit into the "normal" definition: spiral dives with descent rates of ~10m/s are considered generally safe.
+We consider the DGAC load factor limit of 5.25G acceptable for "normal" PPG use - circuit flying, XC, adventure flying, Slalom racing, wing overs etc. Some rapid descent maneuvers fit into the "normal" definition: spiral dives with descent rates of ~ 10 m/s are considered generally safe.